jjoony93/jeonssa-HCI/DP6 Hi-Fi prototype/report.md

     “A customer waiting for restaurant table needs to feel less frustration because one out of two customers tends to leave tired of waiting.”
 - User: A customer waiting for restaurant table.
-- Needs: Feel less fraustration.
+- Needs: Feel less frustration.
 - Insights: One out of two customers tends to leave tired of waiting.

 We met several restaurant owners and potential customers who have experienced or have trouble with long waiting line at a busy restaurant.